mikinty/drinks/README.md

 ## Sake

-- [Toko Ginga Divine Droplets](https://www.vineconnections.com/japanese-sake/grades/junmai-daiginjo-daiginjo/divine-droplets/): Slightly sparkling, clean, fruity, floral -- serve chilled and it goes great with sushi and any lighter-flavored meal.
+- [Toko Ginga Divine Droplets](https://www.vineconnections.com/japanese-sake/grades/junmai-daiginjo-daiginjo/divine-droplets/): Slightly sparkling, clean, fruity, floral -- serve chilled and it goes great with sushi and any lighter-flavored meal. ~90
+- Dewazakura Karesansui 3 Years Old: Very well-balanced and aged sake that has a complex and long lasting flavor. ~$120.
+- Umenishiki Junmai Daiginjo: I accidentally aged this in bottle for 3 years, and it tasted very similar to the Dewazakura 3 years.
+Very intense and thick fruit flavor, a pleasure to smell. ~$120.
 - Akabu Junmai Daiginjo "Gokujo no Kire": Wow this sake ROCKS.
 So fresh, so much flavor, so fruity...so much goodness. ~$165.

 ## Beer